-If this is your first tattoo, or you're just nervous about having a tribute to your spouse permanently tattooed on your body, consider a temporary option first.
+If this is your first tattoo or you're just nervous about having a tribute to your spouse permanently inked on your body, consider a temporary option first.
 A temporary tattoo allows you to play around with designs and try out the placement before committing to the real deal.

 Below, we've compiled 26 unique wedding ring tattoo designs (from real couples!) for you and your spouse.
 And, trust us, they're designs you are sure to love forever.

 These simple bands are the perfect way to display your married status.
 The defined wedding bands are bold yet elegant.
 For brides, add the tattoo right under your engagement ring or opt for two tattooed bands if you don’t have an engagement ring.

 Getting your spouse’s initial on your ring finger is a very distinguished ring detail.
 If you want more of a noticeable ring tattoo, choose a bold script for your spouse’s initials in place of a ring.
 You can also add other details around the initial to add a more personal touch.

 This bride and groom have one another’s initials tattooed around their fingers as well as meaningful words inked on the side.
 Ask your tattoo artist for your spouse’s initials and then select a significant word that represents your marriage.

 If you’re craving more than your spouse’s initials, go for a full name in script.
 It’s an intimate touch to your marriage's start and is an excellent work of art.
 And, it’s more commemorative than a wedding ring and still a piece that you will have forever.